๐ Table of Contents

 Where AWS Amplify Wins

 AWS Amplify's killer feature is integration with the entire AWS ecosystem.
 Cognito for auth, DynamoDB for database, S3 for storage, Lambda for functions, AppSync for GraphQL โ all wired together with Amplify's CLI and libraries.
-If you're building a full-stack application that needs backend services, Amplify provides a cohesive, opinionated path through AWS's overwhelming catalog.
+But it goes deeper than just connecting services: Amplify Studio provides a visual backend builder where you can model your data schema, configure auth flows, and set up APIs without touching CloudFormation.
+DataStore offers offline-first data synchronization that automatically resolves conflicts โ a feature with no direct Cloudflare equivalent.
+If you want "Firebase-like DX but on AWS," this is it.

 Next.js Compatibility